kamelromdhani/php-REST-api-client/README.md

 ### How to use

-Clone or download the java soap api from https://github.com/kamelromdhani/Java-REST-API.git
+Clone or download the java rest api from https://github.com/kamelromdhani/Java-REST-API.git

 Run the web service as mentionned in the readme file